boggybrn/Gwiz-Tesla/README.md

 # Gwiz-TeslaBMS
 Arduino compatible project to interface with the BMS slave board on Tesla battery modules from a Mercedes B Class car and to control a Reva G-Wiz charger.
 Note that this is intended to run on an STM32 Blue Pill board with appropriate surrounding hardware.
 Details of the hardware can be found here: https://github.com/boggybrn/Gwiz-TeslaBMS-PCB

-Inspirtion and code borrowed from: https://github.com/collin80/TeslaBMS and https://github.com/tomdebree/TeslaBMSV2
+Inspiration and code borrowed from: https://github.com/collin80/TeslaBMS and https://github.com/tomdebree/TeslaBMSV2 Developed using PlatformIO on VSCode.

 At present this charges the battery to a set voltage, but tapers the charging current as that voltage is approached.
 It is still somewhat a Work In Progress.
 It supports a serial interface to a PC - via an FTDI board to convert this to USB.
 It also supports a serial interface to an ESP8266 WiFi / web server module.
 Code for that is still being written but is basically as per https://github.com/jsphuebner/esp8266-web-interface